 - Vacuum: Be sure to pick up items from the floor before vacuuming.
 Especially watch for bobby pins, coins, bottle caps and electrical cords.
 If an item gets jammed in the rotating brush, it can cause the belt to slip and create a burning smell.
 Remember to unplug the vacuum if you need to replace the belt.

 - Ordering: Cottage and apartment RAs are in charge of ordering cleaning supplies for their residence.
 The online form can be found here, on our home page, or on the inHope main web page under the Resources menu.

 - Envirox: This new product provided for your cottage or apartment is called Envirox H2Orange2 (Concentrate 117), and it is a multi-purpose cleaner/sanitizer/virucide.
 It is provided in place of Mr Clean, the toilet bowl cleaner, and the glass cleaner products that we provided in the past.
 The use of this product is a big step in promoting green solutions to daily life on campus.
 Not only is it multi-purpose and non-toxic — recognized by NSF and EPA — but it also reduces waste in the form of the containers of the previous three products.
 A key sustainable aspect of this program is your refillable Envirox bottle!
 When your bottle gets near empty, please bring it to the Physical Plant office and we will refill it for you.
 The refill is available on the supplies order form, but it's really not even necessary to submit that, just bring the bottle in any time.

 - Picking up: You will get an email when your order is available for pick-up.
-Bring along your Envirox bottle if you need a refill.
+Remember to bring along your Envirox bottle if you need a refill.
 The Physical Plant Office is open weekdays from 7 a.m. until 5 p.m.